NGC 5775

+One supernova has been observed in NGC 5775: SN 1996ae (type IIn, mag.
+16.5) was discovered by A. Vagnozzi, G. Piermarini, and V. Russo on 21 May 1996.

 Interaction with NGC 5774

 NGC 5775 is interacting with the nearby galaxy NGC 5774 in the form of two connecting H I bridges through which the gas is travelling from NGC 5774 to NGC 5775.

 Faint optical emission as well as radio continuum emission are also present along the bridges.

 It is possible that star formation is occurring between the galaxies.

 This system may be in the early stages of a merger.